rishabh422tiwari/FaceDetection-CNN/README.md

    >from tensorflow.keras.layers import Input, Conv2D, Dense, GlobalMaxPooling2D
    >
    > from tensorflow.keras.applications import VGG16

-   It is pre-trained model which has kwnoeldge we can use for out task. when i am saying knowlege i mean weight, filters, layers etc. but we need to tweak it a little bit what we need to is removing the end layer of the model and adding 2 of our layers classification and regression. to do that we have to do something like this :
+   It is pre-trained model and it contains layers like `Convolution, max pooling, fully connected` and it has Total params: 14,714,688 which has kwnoeldge we can use for our task. when i am saying knowlege i mean weight, filters, layers etc. but we need to tweak it a little bit what we need to is removing the end layer of the model and adding 2 of our layers classification and regression. to do that we have to do something like this :

    ```
    vgg = VGG16(include_top = False)